-Last, our measure of novelty can help shed light on several debates in the innovation literature.
-For instance, Jones (2010); Bloom, Jones, Reenen, and Webb (2017) argue for the presence of decreasing returns to innovation.
+The patterns we are able to document with our novelty measure contributes to several debates in the innovation literature.
+For instance, Jones (2010); Bloom et al. (2017) argue for the presence of decreasing returns to innovation.
 Consistent with this view, we find that drug novelty has decreased over time.
-An important caveat is that our measure cannot be computed for biologics, which represent a vibrant research area.
+An important caveat is that our novelty measure cannot be computed for biologic drugs, which represent a vibrant research area.